Voltivon/My-Calculator-Project/README.md

 # My-Calculator-Project

-This project was for practice, and i copied a tutorial from youtube to do most of the work, i was unable to figure this one out so ill try again soon.
+This is my Calculator-Project that i built while getting help from a tutorial

+Check it out here --------> https://voltivon.github.io/My-Calculator-Project/